David E. Becker

 Buchman has presented for WSMA, WMTA and serves as clinician/adjudicator for jazz festivals around the upper Midwest.
 Every February, he produces UW-Stevens Point’s educational jazz festival, and is the Artistic Director for the non-profit Riverfront Jazz Festival, held annually over Labor Day weekend in Stevens Point, which has presented artists such as Eddie Gomez, David Liebman, Benny Golson, Miguel Zenón, and Tom Harrell.

 Edith A. Copley

-In addition to her responsibilities at NAU, Dr. Copley conducts the Master Chorale of Flagstaff that performs major choral/orchestral works each spring with the Flagstaff Symphony Orchestra (FSO).
+In addition to her responsibilities at NAU, Copley conducts the Master Chorale of Flagstaff that performs major choral/orchestral works each spring with the Flagstaff Symphony Orchestra (FSO).
 She has conducted numerous performances with the FSO, including Britten’s War Requiem, Orff’s Carmina Burana, Bach’s Mass in B Minor, and Brahms’s Ein Deutsches Requiem.
-In 1999-2000 Dr. Copley served as FSO’s resident conductor for their 50th anniversary season.
+In 1999-2000, Copley served as FSO’s resident conductor for their 50th anniversary season.

 She has her own choral series with Santa Barbara Music Publications, and is in high demand as a festival clinician and guest conductor in the US, conducting over 30 all-state choirs, and the ACDA and NafME National Mixed Honor Choirs.
 She has also conducted international choral festivals in Germany, the Netherlands, Japan, Luxembourg, Tasmania, England, Australia, China, and Turkey.
-In 2016 Dr. Copley will conduct an international choral festival in Muscat, Oman.
+In 2016, Copley conducted an international choral festival in Muscat, Oman.